duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 | aws             | 42c78d3            | core_nightly   | REPOSITORY   |
 | ...             | ...                | ...            | ...          |

-### Creating a custom repository
+### Creating a Custom Repository

 A DuckDB repository is an HTTP, HTTPS, S3, or local file based directory that serves the extensions files in a specific structure.
-This structure is describe [here](#downloading-extensions-directly-from-s3), and is the same for local paths and remote servers, so for example:
+This structure is describe [here](#downloading-extensions-directly-from-s3), and is the same for local paths and remote servers, for example:

 ```text
 base_repository_path_or_url